scribe-security/docs/docs/platforms/overview.md

 The option `--save-scan-plan` enables saving the scan plan to a JSON file.

-The option `--dry-run` enables a dry run without actual execution of `valint` (used for debug purposes).
+The option `--dry-run` enables a dry run without actual execution of `valint` (used for debugging purposes).

 The option `--valint.scribe.client-id` specifies the Scribe client ID, with an empty string as the default.
 The `valint` tool will use the environment variable `SCRIBE_CLIENT_ID` if it exists.